-Partner security requirements are enforced by Azure AD, and in turn Partner Center, by checking for the presence of the MFA claim to identify that MFA verification has taken place.
-Since November 18, 2019, Microsoft has activated more security safeguards (previously known as “technical enforcement”) to partner tenants.
+Partner security requirements are enforced by Microsoft Entra ID, and in turn Partner Center, by checking for the presence of the MFA claim to identify that MFA verification has taken place.
+Since November 18, 2019, Microsoft has activated more security safeguards (previously known as "technical enforcement") to partner tenants.

 Upon activation, users in the partner tenant are requested to complete MFA verification when performing any admin on behalf of (AOBO) operations, accessing the Partner Center, or calling Partner Center APIs.
 For more information, see Mandating multifactor authentication (MFA) for your partner tenant.

 Partners who haven't met the requirements should implement these measures as soon as possible to avoid any business disruptions.
-If you're using Azure Active Directory multifactor authentication or Azure AD security defaults, you don't need to take any other actions.
+If you're using Microsoft Entra multifactor authentication or Microsoft Entra security defaults, you don't need to take any other actions.

 If you're using a third-party MFA solution, there's a chance that the MFA claim may not be issued.
-If this claim is missing, Azure AD won't be able determine if the authentication request was challenged by MFA.
+If this claim is missing, Microsoft Entra ID won't be able determine if the authentication request was challenged by MFA.
 For information on how to verify that your solution is issuing the expected claim, read Testing the Partner Security Requirements.

 If your third-party solution does not issue the expected claim, you will need to work with the vendor who developed the solution to determine what actions should be taken.